DarioAlfredo/EmpApp/EmpApp/README.md

 - If you get database connection errors, double-check your connection string and SQL Server instance.
 - Make sure your SQL Server is running and accessible.
-- If you need to re-do the database, re-run the SQL scripts inside the \database folder.
+  - If you need to re-do the database, re-run the Stored Procedures and Tables SQL scripts inside EmpApp\database folder.

 ---